CSIRO-GeoscienceAnalytics/GeoPIXE/README.md

 observed features (region shapes or element-element Associations), and make corrections and then to explore their content.

+A DOI to download the GeoPIXE Demo data will be avaliable shortly.

 ### Opening GeoPIXE using the Eclipse IDLDE environment

 On Windows, the script "**Example Windows IDLDE 88 Python38 GeoPIXE.bat**" can be adapted to launch